poboisvert/Credit_Risk_Analysis/README.md

 - Accuracy: 65%, Precision: High Risk: 1%, Low Risk: 100%, Recall: High Risk: 61%, Low Risk: 45%

 ### Combination Sampling

+As previously discussed, a downside of oversampling with SMOTE is its reliance on the immediate neighbors of a data point.
+Because the algorithm doesn't see the overall distribution of data, the new data points it creates can be heavily influenced by outliers.
+This can lead to noisy data.
+With downsampling, the downsides are that it involves loss of data and is not an option when the dataset is small.
+One way to deal with these challenges is to use a sampling strategy that is a combination of oversampling and undersampling.

 #### Ensemble Classifiers to Predict Credit Risk